cy83r-70x1c/Toxic-phisher/README.md

 $ bash toxicphisher.sh
 ```

-- On first launch, It'll install the dependencies and that's it. `Zphisher` is installed.
+- On first launch, It'll install the dependencies and that's it. `Toxic-phisher` is installed.

 ### Dependencies